 February 10, 2014 James D. Holland was elected to serve on the Board of the Association of Defense Trial Attorneys.
 Membership in ADTA is limited to only one lawyer per one million persons in a community.
 Founded in 1941, the Association promotes education and improved trial skills.

 February 10, 2014 James D. Holland has been elected to membership in the International Association of Defense Counsel (IADC) and the Association of Defense Trial Attorneys (ADTA)

 February 10, 2014 James Holland was recently selected for membership in the Federation of Defense & Corporate Counsel (FDCC), which is composed of recognized leaders in the legal community who have achieved professional distinction and who are dedicated to promoting the knowledge, fellowship and professionalism of the federation as they pursue the course of a balanced justice system and represent those needing defense in civil lawsuits.
 The FDCC's board of directors elects members upon recommendation of independent admissions committee after rigorous vetting of approximately 1,400 lawyers worldwide.

-February 7, 2014 James Holland, Stephen Kruger, Wright Hill, Trey Smith, and Smith Boykin have each been recognized in "Super Lawyers".
+February 7, 2014 James Holland, Stephen Kruger and Smith Boykin have each been recognized in "Super Lawyers".

 January 23, 2014 Smith Boykin, has been selected to the Mississippi Bar's 2014 Leadership Forum Class.